Elspeth Janet Boog Watson: Career and later life

 Watson published her first book in 1935, the first of several educational titles intended for secondary school children, co-authored with fellow Edinburgh writer Janet Isabel Carruthers.
 Her death notice in The Daily Mail records that she was head of the history department George Watson's Ladies College.

 Throughout the 1930s and 1940s Watson delivered multiple radio lectures on Scottish and British history, language, music and European geography intended for school-age listeners.
 In November 1939 she delivered a programme on the BBC Home Service called “Ah!
 Freedom is a Noble Thing” – The Story of Scotland's fight for Independence.

 In 1947 she is noted as serving as chairperson of the Edinburgh Trust for the University Education of Women. and she published booklet outlining the first 100 years of this organisation in 1967.

 From 1966 to 1969 she served as member of the ruling council of the Cockburn Association, Edinburgh's influential conservation group.

-Prior to moving into a Morningside nursing home Watson had lived most of her life in her parents’ former home at 24 Garscube Road.
+Prior to moving into a Morningside nursing home Watson had lived most of her life in her parents’ former home at 24 Garscube Terrace.
 She died in the nursing home on the 28th June 1980 and was cremated at Mortonhall Crematorium the following week.